-I’m convinced that education of the public and farmers, is really key to help develop a balanced perspective regarding invertebrates, and their roles in the eco-system.
-I think this education needs to extend beyond the obvious – yes, many people recognise a butterfly and a bumblebee, but even here, our knowledge tends to be limited.
+I’m convinced that education is really key to help develop a balanced perspective regarding invertebrates, and their roles in the eco-system.

-2. “Only 1000 species of insect in the world are considered to be agricultural pests, but each year they destroy between 10 and 15 percent of the World’s agricultural produce.” – source - The British Natural History Museum.
+Most invertebrate species are beneficial or harmless, but each year they destroy between 10 and 15 percent of the World’s agricultural produce.
+Source - The British Natural History Museum.

-3. There are over 1 million insect species in the world (Source: Australian Government:(see here -opens new window).
+To put it another way, there are over 1 million insect species in the world

 beneficial or harmless, and only 1 is a pest.